 Whether you’re managing one pay-per-click account or forty, chances are that a million different tasks vie for your attention on a daily basis.

 Have you added negative keywords lately?
 Did you respond to your client’s email with their requested report?
 Will your campaign hit your target spend and conversion rate?
 It can be impossible to manage everything without some serious dedication and tooling.

-Luckily, tools exist to help digital marketers manage PPC performance and spend.
-Each have standout features that improve budget management, but they also have limitations as well.
+Luckily, ppc budget management tools exist to help digital marketers manage PPC performance and spend.
+Each have standout features that improve spend management, but they also have limitations as well.
 We outline the pros and cons of each to help you choose the right option for your organization.

 Google, Bing, and Facebook each offer functionality to help advertisers manage campaign spend directly within their advertising platforms.

 All three offer the ability to set up “Rules.”
 Rules can be set to pause an individual campaign once its total spend reaches a predetermined cap.
 Google and Bing also offer shared budgets which can be used to control spend for a group of campaigns.
 Shared budgets work by tracking the combined daily spend across several campaigns.
 Once the daily spend reaches the budget cap, all campaigns in the shared budget stop showing ads for that day.

 Finally, account limits can be implemented to manage total account spend.
 Account limits can be implemented through billing methods (prepay/postpay settings) or by setting an account lifetime spending cap.
 However, controlling account spend using payment settings is not recommended.
 Your billing thresholds may rise over time as you accumulate a history of successful payments which could lead to overspending.

 Track spend for any combination of campaigns (using Shared Budgets) in one platform*

 Set email alerts to notify you when a campaign is paused

 *Only available in Google and Bing